 Harbour Way, Marina Bay and Point Isabel

 The planned Bay Trail route is largely completed and accessible on Richmond’s southern shoreline between Harbor Way South and the Albany border east of Central Avenue.
 As shown on the map, this section of Bay Trail links a necklace of four City of Richmond parks in Marina Bay, McLaughlin Eastshore State Park and Point Isabel Regional Shoreline.

 The Bay Trail and the City parks with their historical sculptural exhibits form the core of Rosie the Riveter/WWII Home Front National Historical Park.
 Download the free Vizzit Places app in the App Store or in Android to enjoy the Home Front Heroes 60-minute smart phone audio tour during a two-mile walk on the Bay Trail around this national park.
 The South 51st Street trailhead offers instant access to excellent bird watching on Bay tidal wetlands and Stege Marsh between there and Marina Bay.

 The ideal Bay Trail is, of course, next to the Bay and also separated from motor vehicle roadways as exemplified in Marina Bay, as well as in Miller-Knox and Point Pinole Regional Shorelines.
 However, the route detours inland where there are port, boat repair and industrial facilities along the shoreline.
 Harbour Way South and Cutting Blvd. are examples of these inland detours where the Bay Trail simply takes the form of sidewalks and bicycle lanes.
-To accommodate the great increase in local and regional bicycle traffic with opening of the Bay Trail across the RSR Bridge and Richmond-San Francisco Ferry service, the City contracted for preparation of the Ferry to Bridge to Greenway (F2B2G) Complete Streets Plan thanks to a $276,000 Sustainable Communities Transportation Planning Grant from Caltrans.
+To accommodate the great increase in local and regional bicycle traffic with opening of the Bay Trail across the RSR Bridge and Richmond-San Francisco Ferry service, the City Council adopted the Ferry to Bridge to Greenway (F2B2G) Complete Streets Plan in February 2021 as prepared with a $276,000 Sustainable Communities Transportation Planning Grant from Caltrans.